demisto/content-docs/content-repo/extra-docs/articles/long-running-invoke.md

   * Name: `instance.execute.external.edl`
   * Value: `true`

-You will then be able to access the long running integration via the Cortex XSOAR Server's https endpoint.
+You will then be able to access the long running integration via the Cortex XSOAR Server's HTTPS endpoint.
 The route to the integration will be available at:
 ```
 https://<server_hostname>/instance/execute/<instance_name>
 ```